 Take into account peoples’ needs over the holidays such as unwanted gifts or the fact they will be too busy holidaying to deal with returns for a while.
 It could help customer confidence and encourage them to buy.

-Christmas-ify your web site.
+Christmas-ify your web site and social media.

 Make a little update to your logo and site offers.
 This will help get visitors into the Christmas spirit and show them that your holiday offers are ready and waiting to be snapped up.